Back in the day, VW's were everywhere and finding a decent used one for sale was no

 · Plain Bay Window Bus

-· Westy Bay Window Bus, hardtop
+· Westfalia Bay Window Bus, hardtop

-· Westy Bay Window Bus, pop top
+· Westfalia Bay Window Bus, pop top

 · Split Window Bus, Kombi or Microbus, Bulkhead Front Seat